developergovindgupta/multirangeslider/ReadMe.md

-	    showValue : true, // is selected min and max value label shows or not default true showLabel : true, // is slider min and max value shows or not default true preventWheel : false, // is slider move with mouse wheel default is false baseClassName : '', // prefix of class names of all elements of range slider default "multi-range-slider-" set if you want to change theme style. oninit : null, // eventHandlerFunction trigger when control is created by constructor. onbarclick : null, // eventHandlerFunction trigger when control's bar clicked. oninput : null, // eventHandlerFunction trigger when control's value change by user.
+	    showValue : true, // is selected min and max value label shows or not default true showLabel : true, // is slider min and max value shows or not default true preventWheel : false, // is slider move with mouse wheel default is false oninit : null, // eventHandlerFunction trigger when control is created by constructor. onbarclick : null, // eventHandlerFunction trigger when control's bar clicked. oninput : null, // eventHandlerFunction trigger when control's value change by user.